3. Medical Services and Insurances

 Please refer the National Health Insurance page for detailed information.

 Personal Accident Insurance for Students Pursuing Education and Research

 All students at Osaka University are required to apply for this insurance plan.
 This will cover unforeseen disasters and accidents during educational and research activities and commuting to school.
 Natural disasters such as earthquakes are not included in the insurance.
-For further details, please ask the Student Center.
+For further details, please ask Osaka University CO-OP.

 Student Mutual Benefit (KYOSAI)

 This insurance plan will cover the costs for illnesses or injuries during the time you are studying at the university.
 Members of University CO-OP are eligible to apply for this insurance.
 There are many types of insurances depending on the coverage.

 For further details, please ask following counters at Osaka University CO-OP.